Update

 Karl Nielsen

-Like Priority Development Areas (PDAs), PCAs are nominated by local jurisdictions (such as open space districts, cities’ and counties’ parks and recreation departments and other local entities) and adopted by the Association of Bay Area Governments (ABAG).
+PCAs are nominated by local jurisdictions (such as open space districts, city and county parks and recreation departments, and other local entities) and adopted by the Association of Bay Area Governments (ABAG).
 More than 180 existing PCAs have been adopted by ABAG.

 Sign up for the PCA Mailing List at the bottom of this page.

-PCAs are categorized by four designations that recognize the vitality of the Bay Area’s natural systems, rural economy and the health of all residents:
+PCAs are categorized by five designations that recognize the vitality of the Bay Area’s natural systems, rural economy and the health of all residents:

 Frequently Asked Questions